Obsidian Integration

 - [tech] Using SQLite #database

-- [design] Local-first #architecture
+- [design] Plain-text #architecture

 Tags become searchable and filterable in Obsidian’s tag pane.